 - cashew butter, almond butter or peanut butter

-- melted coconut butter
+- melted coconut butter for a healthy frosting alternative

-- drizzle of honey
+- drizzle of maple syrup or honey

-- splash of coconut cream or yogurt
+- splash of coconut cream or greek yogurt (feel free to use a plant-based variety)

 Storing Leftovers